basit3000/Diet-Analysis/README.md

 🚀 How to Use

-    Prepare a Google Sheet with:
+    Prepare a Google Sheet with or use the Example Diet Analysis excel sheet by uploading to Google sheets:

         Column A: Food item names (e.g., from A2 to A31)